kevin0120/mix/plugins/inputs/win_services/README.md

-# Telegraf Plugin: win_services
+# Rush Plugin: win_services
 Input plugin to report Windows services info.

-It requires that Telegraf must be running under the administrator privileges.
+It requires that Rush must be running under the administrator privileges.
 ### Configuration:

 ```toml